 Medicaid Expansion in Arkansas

-In September 2013, the Centers for Medicare and Medicaid Services approved Arkansas’ Section 1115 demonstration to implement the Affordable Care Act’s (ACA’s) Medicaid expansion by using Medicaid funds as premium assistance1 to purchase coverage in Marketplace Qualified Health Plans (QHPs) for newly eligible adults.2 The demonstration covers parents from 17-138% of the federal poverty level (FPL) and childless adults from 0-138% FPL.
+In September 2013, the Centers for Medicare and Medicaid Services approved Arkansas’ Section 1115 demonstration to implement the Affordable Care Act’s (ACA’s) Medicaid expansion by using Medicaid funds as premium assistance to purchase coverage in Marketplace Qualified Health Plans (QHPs) for newly eligible adults.1 The demonstration covers parents from 17-138% of the federal poverty level (FPL, up to $16,242 per year for an individual in 2015) and childless adults from 0-138% FPL.
 As of January 2014, Arkansas’ demonstration:

 - Expands Medicaid by purchasing Marketplace QHP coverage for all newly eligible adults.